Graduate Certificate in Adult Education

 - Workforce Development

-Employment of adult literacy and high school equivalency diploma teachers is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of adult literacy and high school equivalency diploma teachers is projected to grow 7 percent from 2014 to 2024.
 Employment growth is expected as continued immigration to the United States will create demand for adult literacy and high school equivalency diploma programs.